nehws/nehws.github.io/source/_pages/archive.md

 <p style="text-align:center"><img src="../images/nehws23.png" style="width: 500px"></p>

-The third NEHWS was organized on 7 April, 2023 at the Northeastern University in Boston.
+The third NEHWS was organized on 7 April, 2023 at the Northeastern University in Boston, MA.

 |    	 |                                                                                 |
 | ---------------------- | -------------------------------------------------------------------------------------- |